phoebe-q/newsroom-project/timelog.md

 ### 3 Jan 2022

 - _3 hours_ Continued to try to link E
-- _3 hours_ Attemped to link MySql database with ElasticSearch instance, found this needlessly difficult so decided to populate the ElasticSearch instance rather than trying to link
+- _3 hours_ Attempted to link MySql database with ElasticSearch instance, found this needlessly difficult so decided to populate the ElasticSearch instance rather than trying to link

 ### 4 Jan 2022